 - Personal care products

 The tight construction of today's residences also contributes significantly to poor IAQ.
-Fixtures like weather stripping and storm doors are installed to lower energy costs.
-However, they also block proper ventilation by keeping inside air in and exterior air out.
-The result can be a buildup of fumes within your house.
+Fixtures like weather stripping and storm doors are installed to decrease energy costs.
+However, they also block proper ventilation by keeping inside air in and outside air out.
+The result can be an accumulation of vapors inside your house.

 Poor IAQ can be a direct or indirect trigger of various health problems.
-Medical professionals have found that nearly half of all illnesses are linked or worsened by indoor air pollution.
+Medical professionals have determined that up to half of all illnesses are tied or irritated by indoor air pollution.

-Pollutants inside your house can create flu-like illness such as headaches, nausea and respiratory inflammation.
+Pollutants inside your residence can bring on flu-like illness such as headaches, nausea and respiratory sensitivity.
 It can also worsen allergies and asthma.

-Adequate ventilation also is an important factor in enhancing indoor air quality, since it decreases the amount of indoor pollutants.
+Adequate ventilation also plays an important role in enhancing indoor air quality, since it lowers the level of indoor pollutants.